MDK-Packs/Documentation/Generic_Debug/README.md

 - You can create a Watchpoint with a raw address and no variable value.
 This is useful for detecting stack overruns.
 Physical addresses can be entered as `*((unsigned long *)0x20000000)`.
 Or simply enter the address as shown above.

 ## Debugging using Event Recorder

+**Event Recorder** provides an API (function calls) for event annotations in the application code or software component libraries.
+It only uses CoreSight DAP to output data from the target (memory reads/writes).
+This means any debug adapter can be used.
+MDK-Middleware, Keil RTX5, and CMSIS-FreeRTOS are already annotated.
+[Event Recorder EVR](https://www.keil.com/support/man/docs/uv4/uv4_db_dbg_evr.htm) requires a certain amount of system RAM.

 ### printf without a UART